 They tested a number of different Cas9 proteins and guide RNA molecules, looking for a combination that would only target the mutated gene.
 By using a Cas9 enzyme that recognized a PAM that was only found in the mutated gene (the single different nucleotide in the healthy copy meant that the Cas9 they used didn’t recognize it), they were able to find a combination that only cut the DNA of the mutated gene.

 Using this combination in the inner ears of Beethoven mice, they showed that their system only cut the mutated gene, leaving the healthy gene intact.
 And these mice were protected from hearing loss – instead of losing their hearing as they got older, as normally happens, their hearing remained stable (at least at low frequencies), even at one year of age (which is pretty old for a mouse!).
 Their one healthy copy of the Tmc1 gene was enough for them to retain their hearing throughout their life.

 There’s a lot more research to be done before such a technique could be used in people, but as the final part of their project, the researchers tested whether a similar system would work in human cells, which had been engineered to carry the mutation on one copy of their TMC1 gene only.
 As in the mice, their highly-specific CRISPR-Cas9 system only targeted the mutated version of the gene, leaving the healthy version intact.

 So in principle, it could be possible.
 A similar technique could also be used to treat other genetic conditions that are caused by a single nucleotide change in a single gene.
 There’s a long way to go before it becomes a reality, but this is a really promising first step along that path.

-This research was published earlier this month in the journal Nature Medicine, and you can read the abstract on the journal website.
+This research was published earlier this month in the journal Nature Medicine.

 We depend on your donations so we can fund the best hearing and tinnitus research around the world.
 Donate today and help us continue our vital work into hearing treatments, so that people can live life to the full again.